 The MIS Standards organizes all statistical data into six broad groups that identify the nature of the statistic.
-These broad groups are further explained on page 23.
+These broad groups are further explained on page 28.

-Secondary statistical accounts can only be reported at the level defined by the Department of Health and Community Services in the Provincial Chart of Statistical Accounts.
+Secondary statistical accounts can only be reported at the level defined by the DHCS in the Provincial Chart of Statistical Accounts.
 If lower level accounts have been created for internal use, these must be "rolled-up" to the provincial account prior to data submission.